 Tumult, Exile, and Separation: The Nature of the Iblisic

-'Iblis' refers to a figure in a narrative; in the Iblisic narrative, the figure of Iblis is revealed as the umbra of divinity, humanity, and of nature.
-'Iblis,' as a term, may have begun as an epithet; its broad meaning being "to induce grief" or "persist in spite of anguish or despair."
+'Iblis' refers to a figure in a narrative; in the Iblisic narrative, Iblis is cursed and exiled by divinity for refusing homage to humanity.
+In taking this role, Iblis is a symbol that represents the umbra of divinity, humanity, and nature.
+Prior to this narrative, as a term, 'Iblis' might have originated as an epithet, with its broad meaning to persist in the face of the grief one has induced.

-In anything deemed "Iblisic" we see the following:
+In anything deemed "Iblisic" we see some variant of the following:

 1.